Catherine Millot

 Catherine Millot (born 1944) is a French Lacanian psychoanalyst and author, professor of psychoanalysis at the University of Paris-VIII.

 Millot studied philosophy before turning to psychoanalysis.
 In 1971 she started an eight-year analysis with Lacan, and attended his seminars from 1971 until his death.
 Her thesis, turned into the book Freud anti-pédagogue, argued that pedagogy could not be based on psychoanalysis, since the role of analyst involved a radical openness to lack which was incompatible with the role of teacher.
 In 1975 she started teaching in the department of psychoanalysis at Paris VIII.

-In 1983 in her book Horsexe, she asserted her belief that transgender women's gender identity is "psychotic" and relies inappropriately on ideals and stereotypes of femininity.
+In 1983 in her book Horsexe, she asserted her belief that transgender women's gender identity is "psychotic".